 So you’ve been hearing a lot about “programmatic native”, “mobile native advertising”, and “RTB native advertising”.
 Is it all the same and what does it have to do with content marketing?
 In this article we want to go through native advertising basics: definition, ad formats, benefits and examples.

-We call it native advertising when paid ads are made to look like a part of the organic content and media they appear on.
+We call it native advertising when paid ads are made to look like a part of the organic editorial content and media they appear on.
 If you read articles or news websites, you’ve probably seen them.

 - In-feed ads